LordSchirmer/Ilch2_Privat-Layout/README.md

 # Privat-Layout for Ilch 2

-_This is my first template for CMS Ilch 2._
+_This is my first template for CMS Ilch v.2.2.0 and hihger_

 ### Installation
 - den Ordner "application" in das Hauptverzeichnis des CMS ilch 2 kopieren